takacsot/site-qualityontime.eu/content/articles/technology-stack/toolbox/inner-class-to-organize-code-layout.md

 ---
+title: "Inner class for stepdown rule"
+kind: article
-publish: false
+publish: true
+created_at: 2014-07-07 02:32
+tags:
+  - java
+  - cleancode
+  - uncle bob
+  - programming
+  - development
+  - en
 ---

-Inner and nested classes (static or not) are not only for passing as anonymous classess for other component or not to expose special derivatives to the public.
+Inner and nested classes (static or not) are not only for passing as anonymous classes for other component or not to expose special derivatives to the public.
 It is also useful to organize your code layout to improve readability.

 I present two usage of class to improve readability:

-- group methods togather to see clrarly which functions are belonging to each other and which si belonging to an other method.
+- group methods together to see clearly which functions are belonging to each other and which is belonging to an other method.
-- simplifying parameter passing hell for service methods (commin in Spring - e.g.)
+- simplifying parameter passing hell for service methods (common in Spring - e.g.)

-## Group methods togather
+## Group methods together

-One the [Clean Coders ](http://cleancoders.com/) vidos and also in the [Clean Code ](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) book there is a specific section about functions and the way to organize the layour of them (look for _The Stepdown Rule_ in section _Functions_).
+One the [Clean Coders ](http://cleancoders.com/) videos and also in the [Clean Code ](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) book there is a specific section about functions and the way to organize the layout of them (look for _The Stepdown Rule_ in section _Functions_).

 The summary of this concept is to organize code the following way:

 - Main function
   - f1 used in main
   - f2 used in main
-    - f21 usong in f2
+    - f21 used in f2
   - f3 used in main
     - f31 used in f3
     - f32 used in f3